webplatform/docs/guides/the_html_head/index.md

 If you don't do it, Google along with other search engines might find it difficult to crawl your site, or take longer than anticipated.

-Note that you can also set the language of sub sections of your document by using the <code>lang</code> attribute on other elements, for example <code><span lang="fr">Bonjour</span></code>.
+Note that you can also set the language of sub sections of your document by using the <code>lang</code> attribute on other elements, for example <code>&lt;span lang="fr">Bonjour&lt;/span></code>.

 The attributes you use to set the language depend on the <code>doctype</code> of your document.
 The [http://www.w3.org/TR/i18n-html-tech-lang/#ri20040429.092928424 W3C says]

- <blockquote>For HTML use the <code>lang</code> attribute only, for XHTML 1.0 served as text/html use the  <code>lang</code>  and  <code>xml:lang</code>  attributes, and for XHTML served as XML use the  <code>xml:lang</code>  attribute only.</blockquote>
+ <blockquote>For HTML use the <code>lang</code> attribute only, for XHTML 1.0 served as text/html or HTML5 polyglot documents use the <code>lang</code>  and  <code>xml:lang</code>  attributes, and for XHTML served as XML use the  <code>xml:lang</code>  attribute only.</blockquote>

-The language codes may be two-letter codes, such as <code>en</code> for English, four-letter codes such as <code>en-US</code> for American English, or other, less common, codes.
-The two-letter codes are defined in [http://en.wikipedia.org/wiki/ISO_639-1 ISO 639-1], although modern best practice dictates that you should [http://www.w3.org/International/articles/language-tags/ use the IANA subtag registry for your language code definitions].
+Language
+The simplest language tag value is a two-letter code, such as <code>en</code> for English, but you can also combine multiple subtags with hyphens to give more detail where needed.
+For example, <code>en-GB</code> signals British English. <code>zh-hans</code> signals Simplified Chinese.
+The language tags are defined in [http://www.w3.org/International/articles/language-tags/ the IANA subtag registry].
+(You can also search for subtags using Richard Ishida's [http://rishida.net/utils/subtags/ Language Subtag Lookup] tool.)
+See more information about [http://www.w3.org/International/questions/qa-choosing-language-tags Choosing a Language Tag].

 ==Setting your document's character encoding==